 George Harrison may have been practically absent from the proceedings, but Paul certainly filled in the necessary gaps with much enthusiasm.
 The vibrancy of his lead guitar work surely fit the feel of the song, as did his usual intricate bass lines and experimental floor tom fills.
 And Ringo put in a very dominant performance on drums, putting in his random and sometimes rhythmically awkward drum fills as heard in the conclusion.
 The song somehow wouldn’t come across the same without them, so our hats go off to you, Ringo!

 The domesticated life of John Lennon appears to have crept into the lyric writing with lines like “call his wife in” and “how’s your boy been.”
-He doesn’t want to go to “work” (see recording studio) because he’s “feeling lowdown,” so he starts “to roam” until he gets to town and sees that everyone around “is half asleep” in their mindless activities and he feels "on his own."
+He doesn’t want to go to “work” (see recording studio) because he’s “feeling lowdown,” so he starts “to roam” until he gets to town and sees that everyone around “is half asleep” in their mindless activities and he feels 'on his own.'
 Since he’s got “nothing to do” he even checks out “the old school,” only to find “nothing has changed, it’s still the same.”
 However, his playful bachelor-like life still rears its head as if to create a distraction from his boredom, as in “watching the skirts you start to flirt…now you’re in gear!”
-He even appears to be looking for a liaison as he goes “to a show, you hope she goes.”
+He even appears to be looking for a liaison as he goes "to a show" and "hope she goes," this possibly being a reference to wondering if she's promiscious, as the British slang term "goes" suggests.
 But in the end, even though he has “nothing to say,” it’s still “ok.”

 Cleverness is still woven into the lyrics at times, such as the above mentioned reference to the TV show “Meet The Wife.”
 We also see the tricky pronunciation in “somebody needs to know the time, glad that I’m here,” which is purposely enunciated as “glad the time here.”
 It’s funny how you can catch the subtle Lennon humor when you look for it.